russelldj/ACC-Optimization/README.md

 This is a repository for the optimization of a cruise control system.

 # quickstart
+To experiement with the system go into the `source` directory and run `python simulation.py`.

+# more control
-To experiement with the system go into the source directory and run `python simulation.py`.
-Alternatively, if you want to adjust the jerk and optimal following distance you can do `python simulation.py --jerk <jerk> --op-dist <op-dist>` where <jerk> and <op-dist> are the values you want for that parameter.
+If you want to adjust some parameters, you can pass them as command line arguments.
+These can be listed with `python simulation.py --help`.
+If you want if you want to adjust the jerk and optimal following distance you can do `python simulation.py --jerk <jerk> --op-dist <op-dist>` where <jerk> and <op-dist> are the values you want for that parameter.
 If you want to see the graph of acceleration versus distance include the `--show-accel-graph` flag.
-For example you could do `python simulation.py --jerk 2 --op-dist 4 --show-accel-graph`
+Finally, if you want to see the simulation progress and not just get the result, you can include the `--show-simulation` flag.
+For example you could do `python simulation.py --jerk 2 --op-dist 4 --show-accel-graph --show-simulation`